 2. Make A Study Routine– Making a study routine does not only mean making timetables that say what to study and when.
 Even the study environment matter, otherwise timetables don’t come to use when you fail to concentrate.
 Find a place that is quiet and without any distractions and make it your study place.

 3. Avoid Multi-tasking– Our brain is the most well-designed device, but it cannot handle everything at once.
-So if you are tempted to play your favourite music in the background and study at the same time.
+So if you are tempted to play your favorite music in the background and study at the same time.
 Abort mission.
 When you do, your brain struggles hard to switch rapidly between tasks and whenever you get distracted and switch focus, it takes minutes to settle back into the groove of studying.
 To get the best most out of your time, direct your complete attention to one thing.

 4. Take the help of technology and internet– Gone are the days of jotting down things on a paper while studying.
-The old handwritten method still has its own place, it’s just that now there are more options for personalised study than ever before.
+The old handwritten method still has its own place, it’s just that now there are more options for personalized study than ever before.
 Whether it’s through online tools, social media, blogs, videos or mobile apps, learning has become more fluid and user-centric.
-Also, use of internet can offer you a detailed knowledge and more insight into a specific topic that can help if you don’t prefer memorizing conventional definitions from textbooks.
+Also, use of the internet can offer you a detailed knowledge and more insight into a specific topic that can help if you don’t prefer memorizing conventional definitions from textbooks.

 5. Find A Healthy Balance– Both your physical and mental health has a big impact on the amount of study that you get done and the effectiveness of your learning process, which is why it is important to find a healthy balance between both.
-Stay positive and identify if you need to make changes on your daily routine.
+Stay positive and identify if you need to make changes in your daily routine.
 Take control and see how positively it affects your attitude and your study routine.

 Keep visiting this page for more posts.